varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 		   Varnish:time_firstbyte
 		     Time to the first byte from the backend arrived

+		   Varnish:hitmiss
+		     Whether the request was a cache hit or miss.
+Pipe and pass are considered misses.

+		   Varnish:handling
+		     How the request was handled, whether it was a cache hit, miss, pass or pipe.

 -o	    Filter log output to request groups that match a regular
 	    expression on a specified tag.